Back to Blog

 If you want to manage IPv6 address allocation centrally, create a pool:

-ROUTEROSCreate IPv6 Pool
+Create IPv6 Pool routeros

 /ipv6 pool add \